 Coastal Location

-Cadillac Mountain is within the municipality of Bar Harbor, Maine, a popular coastal resort known for its unique blend of a Down East Maine fishing village combined with quiet community charm.
+Cadillac Mountain is in Bar Harbor, Maine, a popular coastal resort known for its unique blend of a Down East fishing village with quiet community charm.
 The town's shopping district can easily be seen from the eastern side of the mountain and is particularly striking to view when there is a large cruise ship in the harbor.
 Cadillac Mountain is by far the most dominant land feature on MDI and for many miles along the Maine coast.
 As one would expect, most activities and businesses revolve around the ocean and the park itself.
 During normal season, there is a free shuttle bus service available that connects most important points on Mount Desert Island as well as to a few on the mainland.
-(View Cadillac Mountain from Lamoine State Park Beach on the mainland.)

 The Summit Road

-The scenic Summit Road officially opened in 1931.
-It meanders along the North and western side of the mountain for approximately 3.5 miles (5.6 km) until reaching the top.
-There are several small observation points along the roadway that offer prime viewing opportunities.
+The Summit Road officially opened in 1931.
+It meanders along the north and western side of the mountain for approximately 3.5 miles (5.6 km) until reaching the top.
+There are several observation points that offer prime viewing opportunities.
 Take advantage of them on the way up as well as on the way back down.
-It is easy to get caught up in the views while driving but be sure to remain attentive as much of the road is right beside steep cliff like areas.
-Exercise caution when getting in and out of your vehicle as this can be a well traveled road during the summer and autumn months.
-Note: Vehicle reservations are required for Cadillac Summit Road from May 24 through October 22, 2023.
+It is easy to get caught up in the views while driving but remain attentive as the road is often beside steep cliffs.
+Exercise caution when getting in and out of your vehicle as this is a well-traveled road during the summer and autumn months.
+Note: Vehicle reservations are required for the Cadillac Summit Road from May 24 through October 22, 2023.

 Panoramic Views

 To the East, one greets the sunrise over Schoodic Peninsula on the mainland.
-There are several islands in between and immediately off the coast from Mount Desert Island such as Sheep Porcupine and Bald Porcupine.
+There are several islands off the coast such as Sheep Porcupine and Bald Porcupine.
 To the Northeast is the business district of Bar Harbor.
 To the North is Trenton.
 To the South is Islesford.
 To the Southwest is Southwest Harbor which is particularly beautiful in the late evening as the lights come on.
 To the West is Eagle Lake, Blue Hill Mountain and, of course, the setting sun.
-And, all around you is pink granite with forests of spruce and pitch pine combined with tiny subalpine plants (such as cinquefoil), squat, gnarled trees, wild blueberries, and various sized boulders.
+And all around you is pink granite with forests of spruce and pitch pine combined with tiny subalpine plants (such as cinquefoil), squat, gnarled trees, wild blueberries, and various sized boulders.
 What is there not to love here?

-One of the most striking surface features you notice on Cadillac Mountain are the deep scratches or gouges in the bare granite that seem to follow north south directions.
-The reason is quite simple.
-This area has undergone millions of years of climate changes during which there were several enormous continental glaciers that squashed the land and sheered off mountaintops.
+Take note of the deep gouges in the granite on Cadillac Mountain that often follow a north south direction.
+Millions of years of climate change with several enormous continental glaciers squashed the land and sheared off mountaintops.
 The last glacier retreated about 18,000 years ago, was over 1 mile high, and reached as far as 400 miles out to sea.
-It was so powerful that it actually shifted the orientation of the mountains from east-west to north-south.
-Well before these events, 360 - 380 million years ago during a time referred to as the Devonian Period, volcanic forces were at play.
+It was so powerful that it shifted the orientation of the mountains from east-west to north-south.
+360 - 380 million years ago, during a time referred to as the Devonian Period, volcanic forces were at play.
 The magma chamber of a volcano collapsed.
-What is now seen as the summit of Cadillac Mountain is actually one edge of the collapsed volcano.
+What is now seen as the summit of Cadillac Mountain is one edge of the collapsed volcano.

 The Evidence Remains

-As difficult as it may be for some to imagine, the geological evidence is all around us.
-Simply take a long look at the map of Mount Desert Island.
-Note the elongated lakes and ponds, even the shape of Somes Sound.
-Look further at the shape of the out islands such as Sheep Porcupine to the left.
+Geological evidence is all around us.
+A Mount Desert Island map shows the elongated lakes, ponds, and Somes Sound.
+Now look at the out islands such as Sheep Porcupine.
 One side has a gentle slope.
-The other has a steep slope with many deposits (referred to as a “Drumlin”).
+The other side is steep with many deposits (referred to as a “Drumlin”).
 The land is like a book.
-One just has to learn the language in order to read it.
-Talk with some Park Rangers about the local geographical forces that shaped Cadillac Mountain and the rest of Mount Desert Island.
-The Schoodic Peninsula portion of Acadia National Park is especially interesting for viewing the volcanic intrusions or magma flows along the rocky coast.
-While viewing, you will notice an occasional darker section of rock that runs from the higher levels toward the ocean with lighter granite on either side.
-Those darker sections are the volcanic intrusions.
+One must learn the language in order to read it.
+Talk with a Park Ranger about the geographical forces that shaped Cadillac Mountain and the rest of the island.
+Schoodic Peninsula is especially interesting for the volcanic magma intrusions along the coast.
+The narrow darker sections of rock that run from the higher levels toward the ocean with lighter granite on either side are the volcanic intrusions.

 General History - Name

 Cadillac Mountain was named after the French explorer and adventurer, Antoine Laumet de La Mothe, Sieur de Cadillac in 1918.
 Prior to this, it was known as Green Mountain.
 From about 1534 through 1763, a substantial part of the North American continent was colonized and under the control of France.
-During this time, it was known as “New France” and at its peak in 1712, extended all the way from Newfoundland to the Rocky Mountains to the West and the Gulf of Mexico to the South.
-In 1688, Antoine Laumet de La Mothe Sieur de Cadillac was given ownership of over 100,000 acres of land along the present day Maine coast which included Mount Desert Island and areas next to present day Union River.
+During this time, it was known as “New France” and at its peak in 1712, extended all the way from Newfoundland to the Rocky Mountains and the Gulf of Mexico.
+In 1688, Antoine Laumet de La Mothe Sieur de Cadillac was given ownership of over 100,000 acres of land along the present-day Maine coast which included Mount Desert Island and areas next to present-day Union River.

 Green Mountain Cog Railway

-People are usually surprised to learn that, starting in 1883, there was a slow cog railway excursion to the summit called the Green Mountain Cog Railway.
-This started at Eagle Lake on the western side of the mountain and made the 1.1 mile (1.77 km) climb all the way to the summit where the Green Mountain House Hotel was awaiting the arrival of visitors and overnight guests.
-It had two steam locomotives.
+Starting in 1883, there was a slow cog railway excursion to the summit called the Green Mountain Cog Railway.
+Starting at Eagle Lake on the western side of the mountain, it made the 1.1 mile (1.77 km) climb to the summit where the Green Mountain House Hotel was awaiting the arrival of visitors and overnight guests.
+There were two steam locomotives.
 The primary one was called “Mount Desert.”
-The second had no special name other than simply being referred to as locomotive “number 2.”
-Unfortunately, the seasonal railway had a relatively short run and operations were terminated in 1890.
+The second had no special name other than being referred to as locomotive “number 2.”
+Unfortunately, the seasonal railway had a relatively short run, and operations were terminated in 1890.
 The equipment was then sold and shipped to Mount Washington Cog Railway of New Hampshire.

-There is a small gift, snack, and information center with bathroom facilities at the top next to the eastern observation area called the Cadillac Summit Center.
+There is a small gift, snack, and information center with bathroom facilities called the Cadillac Summit Center at the top next to the eastern observation area.
 You will find it on the right just as you reach the summit.
-A large parking area with at least three entry points is to the left.
-Even so, there are some sunrises during peak season when this parking area is completely full so vehicles are parked for some distance on the sides of the summit roadway.
+A large parking area is to the left.
+Even so, there are some sunrises during peak season when the parking area is completely full, so vehicles are parked for some distance on the sides of the summit roadway.
 Before arriving at the summit, there is also a western observation area with its own parking.
 During sunsets, this parking area can quickly get filled.
-In either parking areas, it is best to try and arrive early to be sure to get a parking spot.
+In either parking areas, it is best to arrive early to be sure to get a parking spot.
 There are a variety of walking paths close by.

 Some Interesting Stats & Facts

-- Huge continental glaciers sheered off the tops of the mountains.
+• Huge continental glaciers sheared off the tops of the mountains.

 Two Special Places